-Name of related party Relationship with the Group Barintec Co., Ltd. (Barintec) The Group's subsidiary (Note) Blueoptech Co., Ltd. (Blueoptech) Other related parties Liefco Optical Inc. (Liefco) The Company represented as a director of Liefco CEREC Asia Inc. (CEREC) The Company represented as a director of CEREC Tairone Energy Saving Tech.
+Name of related party Relationship with the Group Blueoptech Co., Ltd. (Blueoptech) Other related parties Liefco Optical Inc. (Liefco) The Company represented as a director of Liefco CEREC Asia Inc. (CEREC) The Company represented as a director of CEREC(Note) Tairone Energy Saving Tech.
 Co., Ltd (Tairone) The Company represented as a director of Tairone